adriansimionescu83/allpot/README.md

 So, simply choose a delicious recipe and let AllPot save the planet for you!
 What's for dinner tonight?
 Ask AllPot!

 The app is live and available at www.allpot.me

+If you want to run the app in your local repository, after cloning it make sure to run in your terminal the following commands:
+     bundle install
+     yarn install
+     rails db:create
+     rails db:migrate